dreo-team/hass-dreoverse/README.md

 # Official Dreo Smart Device Integration for Home Assistant

 This is the official integration component developed and maintained by the Dreo engineering team for Home Assistant.
-It enables direct control and monitoring of Dreo smart fans through your Home Assistant installation.
+It enables direct control and monitoring of Dreo smart devices including fans, air conditioners, ceiling fans, and humidifiers through your Home Assistant installation.

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/hacs/integration)